bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 `Add_child_bounty`: create child bounty from parent bounty (parent bounty curator)

-`Propose_curator`: Assign account as a child bounty curator (can be done: parent bounty curator)
+`Propose_curator`: Assign an account as a child bounty curator (can be done: parent bounty curator)

-`Accept_curator`: accept account as a curator (child bounty curator), setting a curator deposit
+`Accept_curator`: accept the account as a curator (child bounty curator), setting a curator deposit

 `Award_child_bounty`: close and award child bounty curator, when work is done